deer-hunt/evargs/README.md

 })
 ```

-Also `BaseHelpFormatter` class can also be used independently to adjust and display dict and list data.
+Also `ListFormatter` class can also be used independently to adjust and display dict and list data.
 The example is [here](https://github.com/deer-hunt/evargs/tree/main/examples/show_list_data.py).

 ```
 # python3 show_list_data.py